storageos/storageos.github.io/_docs/install/deployment.md

 Our software is built and tested using VirtualBox, and that is currently the best-tested deployment.
 VMware desktop and ESX have also been tested.

 ### <a name="VirtualBox"></a> VirtualBox
 VirtualBox is available for Windows, Linux, macOS, and Solaris hosts.
-VirtualBox is freely available as Open Source software and can be obtained from the Oracle [VirtualBox web site](http://virtualbox.org), under the terms of the GNU General Public License V2.
+It is Open Source and can be obtained from the Oracle [VirtualBox web site](http://virtualbox.org), under the terms of the GNU General Public License V2.

 All the necessary documentation required to get you up and running with VirtualBox is available from the site.